The Church-Theorem via matrix mortality#

 Add a \(9\)-place relation symbol \(R\)#

-We add a relation symbol \(R\) to our signature.
+The signature in this section also includes a \(9\)-place relation symbol \(R\).
 The \(9\) comes from \(3\times 3\) matrices, and since we are thinking of matrices, we use subscripts on variables as a reminder.
 So we write

 rather than \(R(x_1, \ldots, x_9)\).
 Moreover, if \(M = (m_{ij})\) is \(3\times 3\) matrix of integers, we write \(R(M)\) to mean

 This is a first-order sentence in the language of our signature.
 The idea of \(R(M)\) is that it should mean that \(M\) is obtainable as a finite product of elements of a given finite set \(\mathcal{S}\) of matrices.
 But we are getting ahead of ourselves here, since we have not mentioned our overall strategy in this proof.
-Here it is: we are going to associate to each finite set \(\mathcal{S}\) of \(3\times 3\) integer matrices a sentence \(\varphi_{{\mathcal S}}\) in our signature, and we shall arrange in Lemma 14 that \(\varphi_{{\mathcal S}}\) is provable in first-order logic if and only if some finite product of elements of \(\mathcal{S}\) is the zero matrix.
+Here it is: we are going to associate to each finite set \(\mathcal{S}\) of \(3\times 3\) integer matrices a sentence \(\varphi_{{\mathcal S}}\) in our signature, and we shall arrange in Lemma 15 that \(\varphi_{{\mathcal S}}\to 0_3\) is provable in first-order logic if and only if some finite product of elements of \(\mathcal{S}\) is the zero matrix.
 As before, we allow repeats in the product.
-To simplify things a touch, we regard the empty product as the identity matrix.
+To simplify things a touch, we regard the empty product as \(I_3\) the identity matrix.

 Lemma 14